pyinstaller/pyinstaller/doc/source/Manual.rst

 It is typically found in the distribution-package ``glibc`` or ``libc-bin``.

-It also requires the ``objdump`` terminal application to extract information from object files.
+It also requires the ``objdump`` terminal application to extract information from object files and the ``objcopy`` terminal application to append data to the bootloader.
-This is typically found in the distribution-package ``binutils``.
+These are typically found in the distribution-package ``binutils``.

 AIX, Solaris, and FreeBSD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~